kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(a\) Aeronautical knowledge training on:

-\(1\) The aeronautical knowledge areas of part 61 of this chapter that apply to student, recreational, private, and commercial pilot certificates and instrument ratings;
+\(1\) The aeronautical knowledge areas of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] that apply to student, recreational, private, and commercial pilot certificates and instrument ratings;

-\(2\) The aeronautical knowledge areas of part 61 of this chapter that apply to flight instructor certificates;
+\(2\) The aeronautical knowledge areas of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] that apply to flight instructor certificates;

 \(3\) Safe piloting operating practices and procedures, including airport operations and operating in the National Airspace System; and